1. Don’t overburden salespeople with unnecessary processes. Keep them simple and well defined.

 5. Make sure that internal people understand what it’s like to be an external person and expectations for service delivery.
 Send out your operational people to walk in the shoes of a salesperson for a day regularly.

 7. Regularly provide good quality training so the teams feel “invested” in.
-Sharpening tools allows improved overall performance.
+Sharpening tools allow improved overall performance.

 8. Find ways to celebrate success across distances and share good practice.
 There’s nothing worse than a salesperson having a great win and having minor visibility for it.